uikit/uikit-site/docs/pages/installation.md

 To use UIkit's CSS and JavaScript, [include the files](introduction.md#html-markup) in your own HTML and then create the markup of the components listed here in the docs.

-To compile UIkit automatically everytime you change the LESS or JavaScript, you can use the included build scripts.
+To compile UIkit automatically everytime you change Less or JavaScript files, you can use the included build scripts.

 ```sh
 yarn watch